steadybit/cli/README.md

 ?
 Kubernetes namespace: steadybit-demo
 ?
 Kubernetes deployment: gateway

-We need to ensure that the service is still operating as expected when verifying compliance with the desired resilience policy.
+We need to ensure that the infrastructure is still operating as expected when verifying compliance with the desired resilience policy.
 To do so require a load-balanced HTTP endpoint that can be called during task execution.